List of Local Laws

 The objectives of this local law are to protect trees (as defined for the purpose of the local law) growing in the municipal district; to require a minimum standard of tree pruning for the protection of trees and public safety; to provide for the peace, order and good government of the municipal district; and to protect and enhance the amenity and environment of the municipal district.

-Hard copies of the local laws can be viewed at Council’s Civic Centre and other service centres during office hours.
+Copies of Council’s local laws are available for inspection at Council’s Civic Centre and other service centres during office hours.
 Copies are also available upon request.

-Enquiries about the application of Governance Local Law No. 1, or about the process for making or amending a local law, should be directed to Council’s Governance team.
+Enquiries about the application of Governance Local Law, or about the process for making or amending a local law, should be directed to Council’s Governance team.

 P. 1300 322 322.

-Enquiries regarding the application, administration and enforcement of General Local Law No. 8 and Tree Protection Law No. 22 should be directed to Council’s Compliance and Safety team.
+Enquiries regarding the application, administration and enforcement of the General Local Law, the Tree Protection Law or the Short Stay Rental Accommodation Local Law should be directed to Council’s Compliance and Safety team.

 Frankston City Council